Time Management Foundations: Build a System That Survives Real Life

 Why does perceived control of time matter more than productivity?

 Your stress levels correlate more closely with feeling in control of your time than with the number of tasks completed.
-Macan’s 1994 research found that perceived control is the strongest predictor of reduced stress [3], meaning even if you finish fewer tasks, feeling like your time is yours produces lower stress and more sustainable energy.
+Macan’s 1994 research found that perceived control is a key predictor of reduced stress [3], meaning even if you finish fewer tasks, feeling like your time is yours produces lower stress and more sustainable energy.

 What causes time management systems to fail?